kubastra/kubastra/README.md

 ### Hi, I'm Kuba 👋
-I'm an aspiring software engineer currently in my second year of Applied Computer Science at Jagiellonian University.
+I'm an aspiring software engineer currently in my third year of Applied Computer Science at Jagiellonian University.
 I'm passionate about developing my skills and working on exciting new projects.

 🔧 I'm constantly exploring new technologies and improving my programming expertise.<br/>
 📚 I enjoy tackling challenges and building practical solutions.<br/>